grebtsew/Google_Search_in_python3/README.md

 # About
 This implementation lets you download or get urls to websites for google searches.
 Depending on parameters you might get different return values.
+Check them out in the "Google_Search_Functions" file.
-If you download, output paths will be returned else the urls will be returned.
+The reason I use and depend on other libraries are to save time.
-In this implementation I use and depend on other libraries to save time.
+However it is possible that I will recreate this repo in the future and then instead write from scratch to make a more clean solution.
-An alternative would be to scrape alot from google, then I would be able to do this implementation a little cleaner.
+The solution would include alot of scrapeing from google.
 In the library google-images-download some html scrape is used.
 See link below and check out the code if you plan to instead scrape and make your own implementation.
 My thoughts in the matter right now is, why reinvent the wheel?
-This implementation is good enought.
+This implementation is good enough.

 # Further development
 In the future it might be intresting to use other search engines such as bing, DuckDuckGo, Wiki.com, Twitter, CC Search, Gibiru, StartPage.